 Original KB number: 223346

-Certain domain and enterprise-wide operations that are not well suited to multi-master updates must be performed on a single domain controller in the domain or in the forest.
-The purpose of having a single-master owner is to define a well-known target for critical operations and to prevent the introduction of conflicts or latency that could be created by multi-master updates.
-Having a single-operation master means that the relevant FSMO role owner must be online, discoverable, and available on the network by computers that have to perform FSMO-dependent operations.
+Certain domain and enterprise-wide operations aren't well suited to multi-master updates.
+In these situations, the operations must be done on a single domain controller in the domain or in the forest.
+Having a single-master owner defines a well-known target for critical operations, and prevents possible conflicts or latency created by multi-master updates.
+It means that the relevant FSMO role owner must be online, discoverable, and available on the network by computers that must perform FSMO-dependent operations.

 When the Active Directory Installation Wizard (Dcpromo.exe) creates the first domain in a new forest, the wizard adds five FSMO roles.
 A forest with one domain has five roles.
 The Active Directory Installation Wizard adds three domain-wide roles on the first domain controller in each additional domain in the forest.
 Additionally, infrastructure master roles exist for each application partition.
-This includes the default domain and the forest-wide DNS application partitions that are created on Windows Server 2003-and-later domain controllers.
+It includes the default domain and the forest-wide DNS application partitions that are created on Windows Server 2003 and later domain controllers.
 The operations masters and their scope are shown in the following table.